idebtor/JoyJava/ComparableComparator.md

 Sometimes, we can’t modify the source code of the class whose objects we want to sort, thus making the use of `Comparable` impossible.
 Using `Comparators` allows us to avoid adding additional code to our domain classes.
 We can define multiple different comparison strategies which isn’t possible when using Comparable.

-# Lab Assignment
+# Lab Assignment - Part 1
 Review through the __Comparable and Comparator Interface__ lesson.
-Implement the code and test them by yourself such that it works with StudentDriver.java.
+Implement the code in `Student.java` such that it works with `StudentDriver.java`.

-    - Comparable interface uses the student number for comparison.
+    - Comparable interface uses the student ID for comparison.
+This is a default comparsion, so-called natural ordering.
     - Comparator interfaces use every one of instance variables.
-You have to implement three classes for that and three static class variables.
+You have to implement four Comparator classes for each class variables and a Comparator class which compares objects for the length of name.
-    - Basically, your Student.java should work with StudentDriver.java.